Drishtian/Drishtian/README.md

 I'm an undergraduate, pursuing studies from LNCT Group of Colleges , Bhopal

-I've chosen Computer science as my branch.
+My major is Computer Science.

 ## 🎨ACTIVITIES